 Capital One Deserves More Respect

-While much of its success can be attributed to an unrelenting focus on operations and organic growth, Capital One has periodically created significant value by acquiring businesses opportunistically and, most important, at attractive prices.
+While much of its success can be attributed to an unrelenting focus on technology, operations, and organic growth, Capital One has periodically created significant value by acquiring businesses opportunistically and, most important, at attractive prices.
 We believe the acquisitions of HSBC’s cobranded card business and ING Direct exemplify the company’s aim to acquire good strategic assets cheaply.
-Using its patient acquisition philosophy, Capital One has become a stronger, diversified consumer lender.
+Some of the company’s acquisitions before 2008 were mistakes, in our view.
+But overall, using its patient acquisition philosophy, Capital One has become a stronger, diversified consumer lender.